Granulate/gmaestro-eks-blueprints-addon/README.md

 After a few seconds, you will gain full visibility into your K8s cluster objects.
 First rightsizing recommendations may take up to 5 minutes to load.

 ## `gMaestroAddOn` Required (props)
-you may get the following parameters after [signup to Gmaestro](https://app.granulate.io/gMaestroSignup) and generate config file from the Deploy page
+Take the following parameter from the sample YAML file that was downloaded.

+#### `b64ClientId: string`

+copy from the Deployment section `MAESTRO_CLIENT_ID` value

+#### `clientName: string`

+Copy from the ConfigMap section `prometheus.configs.scrape_configs.static_configs.labels.client_name` value

+#### `clusterName: string`

+copy from the Deployment section `MAESTRO_SERVICE_NAME` value

 #### `namespace: string` (optional)

 The namespace where gMaestro will be installed. `default` namespace is used as dafault.

-#### `b64ClientId: string`

-copy from the Deployment yaml the MAESTRO_CLIENT_ID value

-#### `clientName: string`

-copy from the ConfigMap yaml the prometheus.configs.scrape_configs.static_configs.labels.client_name value

-#### `serviceName: string`

-copy from the Deployment yaml the MAESTRO_SERVICE_NAME value

 #### `grafanaMetricsAuthKey: string`

-copy from the ConfigMap yaml the prometheus.configs.remote_write.basic_auth.password value
+Copy from the ConfigMap section `prometheus.configs.remote_write.basic_auth.password` value.

 #### `grafanaLogsAuthKey: string`

-copy from the ConfigMap yaml the loki.configs.clients.basic_auth.password value
+Copy from the ConfigMap section `loki.configs.clients.basic_auth.password` value

 ## Support

-If you have any questions about Gmaestro, catch us [on Slack](https://granulatecommunity.slack.com/archives/C03RK0HN2TU)!
+If you have questions about Gmaestro, catch us [on Slack](https://granulatecommunity.slack.com/archives/C03RK0HN2TU)!

 ## License

-The Gmaestro AddOn is licensed under the Apache 2.0 license.
+The gMaestro AddOn is licensed under the Apache 2.0 license.